 Stump water.
 Most of our farm was wooded, but there was a cleared area near the house, our pasture, to me a vast prairie that went on forever.
 I could see trees off in the distance, on the far side of it where everything merged into borrowed scenery, a thing I learned about while studying to be a docent at the Seattle Japanese Garden.
 I've taken the idea of borrowed scenery even further now.
 All of nature comes to me in the cool breeze that washes my face at night.
 There was an enormous stump in the middle of that pasture, much taller than I was.
 I was transfixed to find dark rainwater the color of black coffee in a little cavity in it one day.
 I stood for a long time looking at that dark brown water, and the rest of the world went away.
 To me it felt like a tiny pond fed by a magic spring that was there all the time.
 The dark brown color of the water seemed magic to me.
 For a long time I considered stump water a magic potion.
 This was one of my two earliest experiences of spontaneous meditation.
 I was about three.
 Decades later I discovered the practical magic of dark brown water.

 Bark rings.
 My pasture stump was big but not that big.
 Much later on my brother told me about coming across bark rings way back up in the woods of north Florida: the disappearing remnant of an old-growth pine felled decades ago.
 He said he found some 12 ft across, maybe more.
 There were giants in the earth in those days.
-Only for real.
+At least in north Florida.